rai-harshit01/ai-mood-playlist-generator/README.md

   2. Click "Create an App" , and provide a name and a despcription.
   3. After creating thra app, you'll get :
      Cliend ID and Client Secret
   4. In the code , find where Spotify credentials are initialized and replace the placeholder with your credentials.

+## 📦 Requirements
+  Before running the app make sure you install the following Python packages:
+    pip install pandas streamlit
+    pip install transformers spotipy
 ## 🚀 How to Run

 ### Clone the repository